The Tyranny of Consensus

 It’s surprising how many people actually cede to the tyranny of consensus.
 They rationalize their decisions in unexpected ways, blaming corporate politics, industry best practices, the lack of decision rights in their organizations, or quirky corporate cultures.
 They cave.
 Psychologists call people like this “cognitive misers.”
 They place the shortcuts of established thinking and entrenched behaviors over deliberate analysis.

-My firm is often hired by people who—whether they own the term or not—are change agents.
+Back when I was a consultant, my firm was often retained by people who—whether they own the term or not—are change agents.
 They see the promise of unraveling established paradigms and instilling new ones.
 They aren’t afraid to deconstruct scenarios, build use cases, map decision trees, or find stakeholders who aren’t afraid to ask difficult questions.
 Ask such leaders the question, “Is this the hill you want to die on?” and they’ll answer, “Good as any.”

 When such leaders are effective their colleagues embrace their new ideas and are willing to test them out.
 But when they underestimate the incumbent power structure (or the degree of entropy) they’re dismissed as uninformed or, worse, just wrong.